 Liana Woskie is a Watson Fellow jointly appointed through the School of Public Health’s Department of Health Services, Policy and Practice.
 She works closely with Harvard University’s program on health systems and, before joining Brown, served as the Assistant Director of the Harvard Initiative on Global Health Quality.
 Her PhD in Health Policy and Economics is at the London School of Economics (LSE), where her dissertation project: “Quantifying Structural Violence: Female Sterilization and Normalized State Repression in Healthcare,” was recently awarded the Guggenheim Emerging Scholar prize.
 In 2018 her research on health financing (with Papanicolas & Jha) examined U.S. health spending from an international perspective and was named Top Article of the Decade by the Journal of the American Medical Association (JAMA)’s editor in chief; also covered by the New York Times Magazine, Forbes and the Washington Post.
 Prior to studying health system performance measurement, she coordinated the Lancet Independent Panel on the Global Governance Response to Ebola (2015-16).
 Recent non-doctoral projects build on this experience, examining curtailed population mobility and human rights during COVID-19.

-2.)
-Examining the prevalence and structural drivers of uninformed female sterilization within populations at heightened risk of receiving coercive healthcare (e.g. incarcerated individuals, people living with disabilities, during the immediate postpartum period, etc.).
+1.)
+The prevalence and structural drivers of uninformed female sterilizations in populations at heightened risk of receiving coercive care.

-4.)
-And, finally, conducting cross-national performance assessments - how countries differ in the delivery and financing of care and how this, in turn, impacts clinical outcomes and health spending.
+3.)
+Cross-national performance assessment - how countries differ in the delivery and financing of care and how this, in turn, impacts clinical outcomes and health spending.

 Woskie L, Hennessy J, Espinosa V, et al. Early Social Distancing Policies in Europe, Changes in Mobility & COVID-19 Case Trajectories: Insights from Spring 2020.
 PLoS ONE.
 2021; 16(6):e0253071.